rfelixallen/inhospitable/README.md

 TODO
 * Dynamic map generation
 * Populate bunker with random items and enemies
+* Fix attack method to use against multiple targets
+* Add in Color
+* Add in Main Menu
+* Add in Save/Load

 Log
+5/12/15
+-I ran into a problem with how attacks work.
+For a demo, I hard coded in attacking rules against the monster, but the code directly attacks the single monster.
+I need to find a way to attack any monster.
+Ideally, mvwinch would return the object variable, but Ruby doesnt work like that.

 5/8/15
 -Added in code for picking up food and medkits, and then for using them.
 Code isnt great, and I opted not to try and fix a problem.
 For example, right now when the player moves, the game checks what the next tile is.
 Right now, if it detects a monster, it attacks the only monster that was created.
 I'll need away to distinguish from any monster.